Road to the Multiverse

 "Road to the Multiverse" is the first episode of the eighth season of the animated comedy series Family Guy.
 Directed by Greg Colton and written by Wellesley Wild, the episode originally aired on Fox in the United States on September 27, 2009, along with the series premiere of The Cleveland Show.
-In "Road to the Multiverse", two of the show's main characters, baby genius Stewie and anthropomorphic dog Brian, both voiced by series creator Seth MacFarlane, use an "out-of-this-world" remote control to travel through a series of various parallel universes.
+In "Road to the Multiverse", two of the show's main characters, baby genius Stewie and anthropomorphic dog Brian, both voiced by series creator Seth MacFarlane, use an "out-of-this-world" remote control to travel through a series of parallel universes.
 They eventually end up in a world where dogs rule and humans obey.
 Brian becomes reluctant to return to his own universe, and he ultimately ends up breaking the remote, much to the dismay of Stewie, who soon seeks a replacement.
 The "Road to" episodes which have aired throughout various seasons of Family Guy were inspired by the Road to ... comedy films starring Bing Crosby, Bob Hope and Dorothy Lamour, though this episode was not originally conceived as a "Road to" show.

 During the sixth season, episodes of Family Guy were delayed from regular broadcast due to the 2007–08 Writers Guild of America strike.
 MacFarlane, the series creator and executive producer, sided with the Writers Guild and participated in the strike until its conclusion.
 As a result, the seventh season consisted entirely of hold-overs.
 "Road to the Multiverse" was the first episode to be produced and aired after the strike ended.
-It was first announced at the 2008 San Diego Comic-Con International.
+It was first announced at the 2008 San Diego Comic-Con.

 Responses to the episode were highly positive; critics praised its storyline, numerous cultural references, and use of various animation styles.
 According to Nielsen ratings, it was watched by 10.17 million people during its original airing in the United States.
 The episode featured guest performances by Kei Ogawa, Kotaro Watanabe and Jamison Yang, along with several recurring guest voice actors for the series.
 Greg Colton won a Primetime Emmy Award for Individual Achievement in Animation, for storyboarding the episode, at the 62nd Primetime Emmy Awards.
 "Road to the Multiverse" was released on DVD along with seven other episodes from the season on June 15, 2010.